numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 ```
 ##### complete_error
 To generate the `SolverErrorRecipe` from the information in the linear system and
 `SolverError` we use the function `complete_error`.
+This function should be implemented to
+take the inputs of the SolverError`, a matrix `A` representing the linear system, and a
-An example of this function for the
+vector `b` representing the constant vector of the linear system.
+An example of this
-residual error technique has been included below.
+function for the residual error technique has been included below.

 ```
 function complete_error(error::FullResidual, A::AbstractMatrix, b::AbstractVector)